ravgeetdhillon/strapi-nextjs-previews/README.md

 # Content Previews with Strapi and Next.js

-This repository servers as a code container for the tutorial I wrote on [Strapi's Blog](https://blog.ravgeet.in/handling-previews-in-a-headless-architecture-strapi-and-nextjs).
+This repository serves as a code container for the tutorial I wrote on [Strapi's Blog](https://blog.ravgeet.in/handling-previews-in-a-headless-architecture-strapi-and-nextjs).

-> Link will be updated once the article is published.

 ## Features